An affordable seafood restaurant that does BYO and has water views – no, it's not a myth

 You could stay a while in the deli section of the menu and order up creamy rounds of fresh burrata, but a little wooden box filled with four battered zucchini flower parcels stuffed with goat’s cheese is a very good argument to flirt with the fried list.
 They somehow manage to be crisp, fresh, and creamy all at once.

 If your evening involves nothing more than a bowl of pasta and a glass of wine from your own cellar/the nearest bottle-o, you'll still be living the high life.
-They only charge $10 corkage per bottle and $2 per beer.
+They only charge $12 corkage per bottle of wine.
 BYO?
 You got it.
 There are three pastas on the menu and if you are pro-sauce you should order the puttanesca.
 Al dente spirals so tight they coil into little ropes are liberally doused in a rich tomato sauce that is as briny as the big blue with anchovies, black olives and parmesan.

 And now it’s time for tasty things on sticks.
 We opt for pairs of whole baby octopus dressed in a bracingly fresh salsa verde and so gently grilled that only the tips of their tentacles are crisp.
 There are also skewers of lamb if you prefer grazers to swimmers.
 A set of split king prawns with a zesty chilli lemon dressing arrive sweet and tender, but we would have loved a little more char on the shells for that big prawn flavour.